-Asymptomatic bacteriuria is highly prevalent among pregnant women in Butaleja District with a number of bacteria exhibiting multi-drug resistance.
+The prevalence of asymptomatic bacteriuria among pregnant women in Butaleja District is high with a number of bacteria exhibiting multi-drug resistance.
 The common etiological agents of asymptomatic bacteriuria in Butaleja district were S. aureus, and E. coli whereas Enterococcus spp was the list commonly isolated.
 The susceptibility patterns shown in this study highlight the need for sensitivity studies before initiating treatment for a UTI, a challenge that is prevalent in the local health facilities like Busolwe Hospital.
 The prevalence of Candida colonization was also high with notable resistance to the commonly used antifungals.